rot88/dbash/README.md

 # DBash

 Tool for converting data between SQL and JS types easily.
 It's more like a test library to see how npm packages work.
-Name inspired by [Lodash](https://github.com/lodash/lodash) - the ultimate JavaScript toolkit :fire:.
+Name inspired by [Lodash](https://github.com/lodash/lodash) - the ultimate JavaScript toolkit.

 ## Installation